Society of Certified Accountants and Auditors of Kosovo

 In 2017, SCAAK undertook a self-assessment against the requirements of SMO 6 and reported that most of the requirements are embedded in its I&D system, except for separate disciplinary and investigative bodies, including non-accountants in the committee, establishing an independent review of complaints on which no disciplinary actions have been taken, and making the results of the proceedings publicly available.
 In the 2020 update to the self-assessment, SCAAK reported enhanced compliance with SMO 6, but is still lacking a process for the independent review of complaints on which there was no follow-up.

 SCAAK reports that in general it promotes awareness of I&D through continuing professional development programming, its webpage, seminars, and communicates the consequences of non-compliance.

-SCAAK also notes that it works to promote the revision of the corporate financial reporting framework in the jurisdiction to take into account public interest considerations.
-As part of these efforts, it established a dialogue and works closely with the KCFR to assist the Corporate Financial Law Working Group to make changes in the scope and applicability of IFRS in Kosovo.
-The institute has introduced a concept of a public interest entity and recommended appropriate accounting framework for non-public interest entities.
-It expects that new amendments to the law will be adopted in 2017.
+To date, the 2022 version of IFRSs and 2015 IFRS for SMEs as translated in Albanian are approved by the Kosovo Council for Financial Reporting (KCFR) and are being applied in the jurisdiction.
+SCAAK actively promoted the revision of the corporate financial reporting framework in the jurisdiction to account for public interest considerations.
+As part of these efforts, it established a dialogue and worked closely with the KCFR to assist the Corporate Financial Law Working Group to make changes in the scope and applicability of IFRSs in Kosovo.
+The institute introduced a concept of a public interest entity, recommended appropriate accounting framework for non-public interest entities, and translated and disseminated the IFRS for SMEs, which have been applicable since 2015.